akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/README.md

 **movie_lens/100k** can be treated in two ways:

   * It can be interpreted as expressesing which movies the users watched (and rated), and which they did not.
-This is a form of *implicit feedback*, where users' watches tell us which things they prefer to see and which they'd rather not see.
+This is a form of *implicit feedback*, where users' watches tell us which things they prefer to see and which they'd rather not see (This means that every movie a user watched is a positive example, and every movie they have not seen is an implicit negative example).
   * It can also be seen as expressesing how much the users liked the movies they did watch.
 This is a form of *explicit feedback*: given that a user watched a movie, we can tell roughly how much they liked by looking at the rating they have given.